grmlin/gremlinjs-website/src/api.md

 Interface every extension has to implement.

-**This is pseudo code that can't be found in the GremlinJS sources.
+**This is pseudo code that can't be found in the gremlin.js sources.
 There will be no error checking or whatsoever when processing extensions**

 ### IExtension.bind()